GoogleCloudPlatform/k8s-node-termination-handler/README.md

 If you specify `14s`, both system and regular pods will have about `14s` of grace period.

 Also, `the timeout value of VM (e.g. preemptible=30s) / 2` cannot be used as a maximum value in `--system-pod-grace-period` for regular pods.
-This is because, the timing at which these delete events are triggered by a subscriber to GCE's Metadata API is different from the timing of the actual delete process.
-In other words, with proper consideration of the elapsed time, it's not possible to take advantage of all the duration remaining from the time a VM is known to be scheduled to delete until the VM is deleted actually.

 In addition, if the actual delete process fails, it will retry internally based on exponential backoff.
 In that case, the grace period is set considering the elapsed time, but it may shorten the actual grace period.